Professor Michael DeBow's COURSE LINKS

 Center on Environmental and Land Use Law (NYU)

-Peter Huber, Hard Green: Saving the Environment from the Environmentalists (info on the
+Peter Huber, Hard Green: Saving the Environment from the Environmentalists (2000) (includes

-recent book, and magazine and newspaper columns by Huber on environmental policy)
+magazine and newspaper columns by Huber on environmental policy and a nice links page)

 Terry Anderson, You Have to Admit Its Getting Better: From Economic Prosperity to Environmental Quality (2004)